 Definition and Basic Concepts

 The concept of multiples is fundamental to understanding the least common multiple.
 A multiple of a number is the result of multiplying that number by an integer.
-For example, the multiples of 3 are 3, 6, 9, 12, and so on.
+Practically speaking, for example, the multiples of 3 are 3, 6, 9, 12, and so on.
 The LCM, therefore, is the smallest number that appears in the list of multiples for each of the given numbers.
 This basic understanding forms the foundation for more advanced calculation methods.

 Historical Context and Evolution